AckerlyXu/heima/articles/azure-toolkit-for-eclipse-azure-storage-account-list.md

 1. Within the **Storage Accounts** dialog, click the storage account that you want to edit and then click **Remove**.
 2. Click **OK** when prompted to remove the storage account.

+>[!NOTE]
->[AZURE.NOTE] Removing the storage account through the **Storage Accounts** dialog only removes it from the list of storage accounts viewable within Eclipse.
+> Removing the storage account through the **Storage Accounts** dialog only removes it from the list of storage accounts viewable within Eclipse.
 It does not remove the storage account from your Azure subscription.
 Additionally, the storage account could appear again in your list after Eclipse reloads the details of your subscription.

 ## See Also
 [Azure Toolkit for Eclipse][Azure Toolkit for Eclipse]